Can super-speedy plant cells feed a growing population?

 New research will investigate whether specialised plant “train tracks” that move molecules in cells could help feed the growing population.

 Pint of Science returns bringing Warwick scientists out of the lab and into your living room

-The public science festival, Pint of Science, kicks off next with experts from the Universities of Warwick and Coventry talking about their research work in a selection of pubs and venues around the Coventry and Leamington Spa.
+The public science festival, Pint of Science, kicks off next week with experts from the University of Warwick talking about their research live in your living room.

 Identified: A mechanism that protects plant fertility from stress

 As Temperatures rise due to global warming the need to protect plants from stressful conditions has increased, as stress can cause a loss in yield and cause further impact economically.
 A consortium led by the University of Warwick have successfully identified two proteins that protect crops from stress, which is key in safeguarding food production.

 University of Warwick signs agreement with agronomy specialist to bring UK beans to market

 The University of Warwick’s research commercialisation wing, Warwick Innovations, has signed a contract with agronomy specialist Agrii to promote the commercial production of UK haricot beans developed by scientists at the University of Warwick.